 Whether you’re picking up pickled onions or rushing out for rhubarb jam, you can shop for speciality food and items from the deli counter at these upmarket providores.
 The neighbourhood establishments don’t mind if you’re stocking up for a dinner party or just looking for a bag of limes.
-They don’t discriminate on price as all seven providores have no minimum spend on card purchases.
+They don’t discriminate on price as all eight providores have no minimum spend on card purchases.

 Bianca’s Deli is a rare beast, catering to both homesick South Africans and the local Jewish community.
 It also caters to those who simply love the fare, letting you replenish your stocks of biltong and matzo ball soup at the same time.
 Who knew you could do such a thing?
 Co-owner Brenda Gordon taught cooking in Johannesburg before coming to Sydney, where she now runs the Rose Bay deli with son-in-law Barry Borer.
 The biltong is housemade, which is great for the regulars, a majority of whom, says Borer, are South African.
 While not a fully kosher deli, the meat selection is kosher so you can buy and smoke a brisket low ‘n’ slow in good faith if that’s your fancy.
 They also take food and catering orders for Jewish high holidays, so be sure to get your order forms in you want Brenda’s home cooking on your table.